Disjointness graphs of segments: Complexity issues--Proof of Theorem 3

 (ii) For an arbitrary graph $G$ the {\em line graph} of $G$ is an intersection graph of lines in $\PP^3$.}

 {\bf Proof.} (i) Suppose first that $G$ is triangle-free.
 Let $V(G)=\{v_1,\dots,v_k\}$.
 Let vertex $v_1$ be represented by an arbitrary line $\ell_1$.
 Suppose, recursively, that the line $\ell_j$ representing vertex $j$ has already been defined for every $j<i$.
 We will maintain the ``general position'' property that no doubly ruled surface contains more than $3$ pairwise disjoint lines.
+For the definition and basic properties of doubly ruled surfaces refer to the classic texbook of Hilbert and Cohn-Vossen \cite{HCV}.
+(The same book can also be used for reference to the few elementary concepts of algebraic geometry we will use below.)
 We must choose $\ell_i$ representing $v_i$ such that

 (a) it intersects the lines representing the neighbors $v_j$ of $v_i$ with $j<i$,

 (b) it does not intersect the lines representing the non-neighbors $v_j$ with $j<i$, and

 (c) we maintain our general position conditions.